 The ILS flight path is shown in solid yellow lines.
-Some aircraft may fly through the region between the dotted lines as they travel to join the ILS flight path.
+When the ILS is in use, aircraft will be vectored by air traffic control to fly through the region between the dotted lines so as to join the ILS flight path.